tarek-aliani-1/Void-linux-Installation-Guide-the-arch-linux-way-/README.md

 Reboot system:
 `reboot`

+### HAVE A GOOD DAY ON VOIDLINUX ;)

-## BIG Note : This is the smaller version for beginners ir professionals from the hardest version of my friend @notpistooo ... [this is his repo link: ](https://github.com/notpistooo/Installing-Void-The-Arch-Way?tab=readme-ov-file#1pre-installation)
+### Last Note : This is the smaller version for beginners ir professionals from the hardest version of my friend @notpistooo ... [this is his repo link](https://github.com/notpistooo/Installing-Void-The-Arch-Way?tab=readme-ov-file#1pre-installation)